-If individuals being screened activate the detector and they refuse to reveal the metal object, the school resource officer shall be notified.
+If individuals being screened activate the detector and they refuse to reveal the metal object, the school police officer shall be notified.

-If a weapon is discovered, the school resource officer shall be notified immediately, and the weapon shall be held by the school official who discovers it until the school resource officer arrives at the scene.
+If a weapon is discovered, the school police officer shall be notified immediately, and the weapon shall be held by the school official who discovers it until the school police officer arrives at the scene.